 "There is no period so remote as the recent past."

 Utilising this sense of intangibility, we have explored the last 20 years through the lens of pop culture moments and domestic ritual; shared memories which both mark and disrupt our sense of time.
 The universal domestic banality that pervades much of our daily life also consumes much of our recent memories.
 These memories exist merged within a compressed liminal space between the past and the present.

 Central Bankside, RCSSD, 2018

-Risk Lab, or what began as Risk-Taking Artist, was the second devising and collaborating project I embarked upon this past year, with a wonderful theatre artist, Ada Mukhina.
+Risk Lab, or what began as Risk-Taking Artist, was the second devising and collaborating project I was a part of with a wonderful theatre artist, Ada Mukhina.
 Telematic theatre uses the Internet to connect two physically disparate locations together on stage.
 Ada began playing with the idea of absence and of bringing a performer into the performance space who is not physically present.
 Several weeks of devising later, she brought artist Abhishek Thapar into the performance space via Skype, to discuss the problematic labels within The British Museum.
 In one of the photographs above I'm wearing one of the labels intended as a revolutionary act, over my mind, and it says "Stolen From India."
 These labels can be placed under or over any of the labels in The British Museum that mistakenly indicate that some artefact is a gift, when in fact, it is an existing symbol of colonialism.

 The intention of Risk Lab is to bring a different risk-taking artist from anywhere in the world to join Ada in the performance.

 I helped Ada with her creative process up until June 2018 and she took the piece forward, with a performance in October 2018 at the Camden People's Theatre in London.

 Welcome to RiskLab, a place to explore risk in art and artists at risk, through technology.
 RCSSD, 2018.

 react with poet in da corner